Kaboom242/quillquest-stories/Golemheart/Chapters-TheFirstMage/Archive/022/Chapter022-draft6.md

 "Because traditional practitioners built safety into the system," Lin said with growing confidence.
 "Look at these connection points—every symbol feeds into a central distribution network with built-in overflow channels.
 It's designed for controlled activation."

-"Approved methods that aren't working," Tobi added, grinning at the prospect of spectacular rule-breaking, "while sea monsters are eating people who followed official protocols."
+"Approved methods that aren't working," Tobi added, grinning at the prospect of spectacular rule-breaking.
+"While sea monsters are eating people who followed official protocols."

 "You're talking about witch-work, aren't you?"
 Erik asked with the calculating expression of someone weighing risks against potential rewards.
 "Old magic that the Church says is dangerous superstition."